FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 This volume is a multiplication of the energy volume being shifted and the duration of that shift.

-.. _activation_profits
+.. _activation_profits:

-Profits of flexiblity activation
+Profits of flexibility activation
 ---------------

 The realised value from activating flexibility opportunities has to be computed and accounted for.